chanhosang/k6-examples/README.md

 # k6-examples

+Here are some examples on how to write and run performance test by using [k6](https://k6.io/).

 ## Prerequisites

 * [k6](https://k6.io/docs/getting-started/installation), an open-source load testing tool for testing the performance of APIs, microservices, and websites.